 This is an American black bear (Ursus americanus), the only bear species in the area and thus easy to identify.
 I used a 70-200 mm lens with an attached 1.4x extender, then heavily cropped the image.
 So not as close as it appears, which is really just as well.
 It didn’t look amused.

-More photographs of Mohonk Mountain House (and nature) are here, if you’re interested.
+More photographs from Mohonk Mountain House are here.